-Whether we’re designing a 25-foot runabout or a 42-foot express cruiser, all of our boats are crafted with the same attention to detail.
+Whether we’re designing a 25-foot runabout or a 35-foot dual console cruiser, all of our boats are crafted with the same attention to detail.

 To say that our craftsmen are veterans is an understatement.
 Many of them have been crafting our boats for decades – and all of them are the most skilled carpenters, cabinetmakers, joiners and artisans in the business.
 Their knowledge of our boats, the building process, and the materials that go into them ensures that your boat will be unlike any other on the water.